SnowSzn/rgss-script-editor/README.md

   - Usable only in the tree view editor
 - `rgss-script-editor.sectionMove`
   - Move section/s on the tree view
   - Usable only in the tree view editor
+- `rgss-script-editor.sectionCopy`
+  - Copy section/s from the tree view into the clipboard
+  - Usable only in the tree view editor
+- `rgss-script-editor.sectionPaste`
+  - Paste section/s from the clipboard into the tree view
+  - Usable only in the tree view editor
 - `rgss-script-editor.sectionToggleLoad`
   - Toggles the load status (enabled/disabled) of the section/s on the tree view